Navier-Stokes Equations for Low-Temperature One-Dimensional Fluids

-with $\mathcal{P}^T_s = { \pi \left(1/\rho + {\partial_\rho v_F} /v_F \right)/(3v_F \tilde{\chi}_e) } $.
-Notice that one may also expect a term accounting for thermal conduction $\partial_x( k(\rho,T) \partial_x T) $ on the rhs of \eqref{eq:GHDEnergy}, but given that thermal conductivity $ k(\rho,T) \sim T^{2}$ we neglect this term as of the order of temperature to 2nd power.
-Eqs. \eqref{eq:viscousGHD} and \eqref{eq:GHDEnergy} take exactly the same form as the standard Navier-Stokes equation for a fluid, i.e. continuity equation, conservation of momentum and conservation of energy, and it is quite remarkable that we can derive it in an exact, non-perturbative way.
+Eqs. \eqref{eq:viscousGHD} and \eqref{eq:GHDEnergy} take exactly the same form as the standard Navier-Stokes equations for a fluid, i.e. continuity equation, conservation of momentum and conservation of energy, and it is quite remarkable that we can derive them in an exact, non-perturbative way.

 We first notice that the heating factor in eq. \eqref{eq:GHDEnergy} is $\sim \mu/T$ namely it is order zero in temperature.
 Therefore, even if the system is initially at zero temperature, the rapid growth of the velocity gradient $\partial_x \eta$ heats the system, giving therefore finite viscosity $\mu$ to the dynamics of $\eta$ and regularising its shocks.
 Moreover, given that the dynamic viscosity in eq.~\eqref{eq:viscosity} is expressed only in terms of the universal features of the low-temperature effective field theory, namely the Luttinger liquid constant $K$ and its density-dependence (which is non-trivial only for interacting quantum gases), we conjecture that its form is universal for generic one-dimensional quantum fluids.
 The argument is simple: at low temperatures, all quantum fluids become effectively integrable, as their description is in terms of Luttinger liquid freely propagating bosonic modes.
 Their diffusion is therefore expected to be the same as for integrable quasiparticles, where the kinetic picture explained above applies.
 We also stress that there is no fundamental difference in the nature of transport at small temperatures between integrable and non-integrable systems, contrary to what is claimed in previous literature \cite{PhysRevLett.119.036801}.